yerty

 How many whistleblowing claims are being filed?

-In Q2 2025/26, 1,546 whistleblowing complaints were filed, more than double the 758 filed in the same quarter a year earlier.
-Whistleblowing is the fastest-growing claim type in the tribunal system, with a 104% year-on-year increase.
+In Q3 2025/26, 1,796 whistleblowing complaints were filed (provisional), a 102% increase year-on-year.
+Whistleblowing is the fastest-growing claim type in the tribunal system.

 What percentage of whistleblowing claims succeed?

-In Q2 2025/26, no whistleblowing claims succeeded at a full hearing.
+In Q2 2025/26 (the most recent quarter with full breakdown), 0% succeeded at a full hearing.
 Around 30% settle through ACAS conciliation, and 84% are resolved without reaching a hearing.
-The low hearing success rate reflects the high evidential bar: claimants must prove the employer's actions were materially influenced by the protected disclosure.
+The low hearing success rate reflects the high evidential bar for these claims.

 What counts as whistleblowing at work?

-A qualifying disclosure is when you report information that you reasonably believe shows wrongdoing in the public interest.
-This includes criminal offences, failure to comply with a legal obligation, dangers to health and safety, damage to the environment, miscarriages of justice, or attempts to cover up any of these.
-General workplace complaints or personal grievances typically do not qualify.
+A qualifying disclosure is when you report information that you reasonably believe shows wrongdoing in the public interest — including criminal offences, breaches of legal obligations, health and safety dangers, environmental damage, or attempts to cover these up.
+General workplace grievances typically do not qualify.

 Do I need two years' service to bring a whistleblowing claim?

 No. Whistleblowing protection applies from your first day of employment.
-There is no minimum qualifying service period, and the protection extends to workers, agency workers, and some other categories beyond traditional employees.
+There is no minimum qualifying service period.

 Is compensation for whistleblowing claims capped?

-No. Unlike standard unfair dismissal (which currently has a maximum compensatory award of £118,223), whistleblowing compensation is uncapped.
-Awards are based on your actual financial losses and can include injury to feelings awards.
+No. Unlike standard unfair dismissal, whistleblowing compensation is uncapped.
+Awards are based on actual financial losses and can include injury to feelings.

 Sources